yanamlnk/gradle-notes/contents/6-gradle-wrapper/README.md

 - `wrapper` task only updates `gradle-wrapper.properties` file with new version.
 Usually it does not cause any troubles in execution, but if you want to update `gradle-wrapper.jar`, too, run `wrapper` task for the second time.

-You can customise the Wrapper task in `build.gradle` file.
+You can configure the Wrapper task in `build.gradle` file.
 For example, change default distribution type from `bin` to `all`:
 ```
 tasks.named('wrapper') {
     distributionType = Wrapper.DistributionType.ALL